virteal/l8/README.md

 To insert a new step on a new parallel task/path, use .fork().
 Such steps block the current step until they are completed.
 When multiple such forked steps are inserted, the next non forked step will execute when all the forked steps are done.
-The result of such multiple steps is the result of the last executed step prior to execution of the non forked step.
+The result of such multiple steps is accumulated into an array that can be the parameter of the next non forked step.
 This is a "join".
 When only one forked step is inserted, this is similar to calling a function, ie the next step receives the result of the task that ran the forked step.
 There is a shortcut for that special frequent case, please use .task().

 To insert steps that won't block the current step, use spawn() instead.
 Such steps are also run in a new task but the current step is not blocked until the new task is complete.
+If the parent task terminates before the spawn tasks are completed, the spawn tasks are re-attached to the parent task of the task that created them, ie. spawn tasks are "inherited" by the parent of their creator (Unix processes are similar).

 Note that is it possible to cancel tasks and/or their subtasks.
 That cancel action can be either "gentle" (using .stop() & .stopping) or "brutal" using